UltraInstinct0x/schema-evolution-analyzer/README.md

 # Schema Evolution Analyzer

-The Schema Evolution Analyzer is a tool that helps you understand and manage changes in your database schema over time.
-It provides insights into the impact of schema changes on existing queries and applications, making it easier to evolve your database schema with confidence.
+The Schema Evolution Analyzer is a powerful tool that helps you understand and manage changes in your database schema over time.
+It provides comprehensive insights into the impact of schema changes on existing queries and applications, making it easier to evolve your database schema with confidence.

 ## Features